autonomoussoftware/ethereum-transaction-indexer/README.md

 # Ethereum Blockchain Indexer

 Simple indexer service for Ethereum blockchains.
-This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a given address.
+This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a given address and a [Socket.IO](https://socket.io/) subscription mechanism to be notified when those are indexed.

 ## Requirements